Local Pub Guide

 - Black Labrador

 A 17th century inn on a scenic route between Kendal and Lake Windermere.
 This pub consistently maintains high quality beer and meals in three separate areas.
 The main bar retains a traditional atmosphere with another opening into a semi-outdoor area in summer with disabled toilets.
 The third is predominantly for dining or meetings.
-Always serves only Cumbrian beers and this year commences discounts to regulars and CAMRA members.
+Serves mostly Cumbrian beers.
 Unsurprisingly given it's name, the pub is enthusiastically dog-friendly.

 - Black Labrador ku.oc.rodarbalkcalbeht@ofni(015395) 68234 Underbarrow LA8 8HQ